oshied/directord/docs/overview.md

   process is running.

 * Persistent mode, datastore using external datastore; supported datastores
-  are: Redis.
+  are: Redis and File.
 The datastore option available in both config, or on the CLI and uses a standard RFC-1738 compatible string.
 This allows operators to connect to different storage backends to suit their environment needs.

 > Storing information persistently introduces a dependency on an external system and creates latency.
 While the latency should be minimal, and have nearly no